-The primary goal of the Business & Technical Writing minor is to enhance students' writing proficiency, which will in turn increase their eligibility for employment in a variety of professional fields that require advanced writing competency.
+The primary goal of the Minor in Business & Technical Writing is to enhance students' writing proficiency, which in turn increases their eligibility for employment in a variety of professional fields that require advanced writing competency.
+The skills acquired through this 18-credit minor are assets to any résumé.
 Strong writing and verbal skills are also the gateway to acceptance into medical school, law school, and graduate programs in areas ranging from psychology to natural science to engineering.

-Minor Learning Goals
+BTW Minor flyer 2026Minor Learning Goals

 The minor's curriculum is broken down into five skill areas that align with the minor's student learning objectives: